Construction halted at church destroyed in Sept. 11 attacks

 But unlike the transit hub, built largely with federal transportation dollars, the church is being funded through donations including from the Greek government, Greek Orthodox church members around the world, the Roman Catholic Archdiocese of Boston and the Italian city of Bari, whose patron saint is St. Nicholas.

-Two firms, PricewaterhouseCoopers and BakerHostetler, had been hired to perform an independent investigation into the construction, according to a Dec.
+Two firms, PricewaterhouseCoopers and BakerHostetler, were hired to perform an independent investigation into the construction, according to a Dec.
 9 statement posted on the website of the Greek Orthodox Archdiocese of America.

-The stoppage was ordered by the construction company on the project, Skansa, according to the statement.
+The stoppage was ordered by the construction company on the project, Skanska USA, the statement said.

 "The archdiocese is confidently hopeful that construction will recommence in the very near future and has been assured by Skanska ... that they are looking forward to the rescinding of this temporary suspension to continue working together in cooperation with the archdiocese for the completion of the building project," the statement read.

+Skanska, part of Stockholm-based Skanska AB, said it had extended payment deadlines and discussed alternatives with the archdiocese to try to keep the project going but ultimately had to halt construction.

+"We regret that stopping work was the only viable option at this point in time," Skanska USA Executive Vice President Tom Webb said in a statement Tuesday.
+"We are confident that they will find the funding to complete this work at some point in the future."

-The St. Nicholas shrine, meant as a salve for the faithful and also as a welcoming space for those wishing to reflect, was inspired by two Byzantine shrines in Istanbul, the Hagia Sophia and the Church of the Holy Savior in Chora.
-The building was to be sheathed in marble from quarries north of Athens - the same vein of marble that was used to build the Parthenon.
+The St. Nicholas shrine, meant as a salve for the faithful and a welcoming space for those wishing to reflect, was inspired by two Byzantine shrines in Istanbul, the Hagia Sophia and the Church of the Holy Savior in Chora.
+The building was to be sheathed in marble from quarries north of Athens, the vein of marble used to build the Parthenon.

 The original St. Nicholas was far more modest.
 The building housed a tavern when Greek immigrants bought it in 1919 to use as a church.
 It was the only building not part of the trade center complex that was demolished after hijackers flew commercial jets into the towers.